measurement-kit/libpsiphon/Readme.md

 This repo will implement the Psiphon OONI test.

+⚠⚠⚠⚠⚠⚠⚠: This repository is now historical.
+We are implementing a Psiphon test as part of [MKEngine](https://github.com/measurement-kit/engine).

 ## Build instructions

 Ensure you have in the root of this directory a shared library build of